Goji | A Fruiting Shrub Featured in East Asian Gardens and Poetry

 Watering

-While drought-tolerant, young plants require regular watering until fully established.
-Mature plants need watering only during prolonged dry spells.
+While drought-tolerant, young plants require regular watering after planting.
+Mature plants need water only during prolonged dry periods.

 Soil